 Program overview

 The Educational Assistant program at Saskatchewan Polytechnic is designed for individuals who are passionate about working with children with diverse needs.
-This program equips students with the essential skills and hands-on experience necessary to support inclusive classrooms effectively.
-Educational assistants play a crucial role in providing one-on-one support, ensuring that every child has the opportunity to thrive in their educational environment.
-The program is well-respected by school boards across the province, making it a valuable credential for those looking to make a significant impact in the lives of children.
+This certificate program equips students with essential skills and hands-on experience to support inclusive classrooms effectively.
+Educational assistants play a crucial role in providing one-on-one support, ensuring that every child can thrive in a learning environment.
+The program is well-respected by school boards across the province, making it a valuable credential for those looking to make a significant impact in the educational sector.

-The Educational Assistant program is structured to provide comprehensive training over a period of 36 weeks.
-Students can choose to study on campus or through distance education, allowing for flexibility in learning.
-Key features of the program include:
+The Educational Assistant program spans a duration of 36 weeks, offering a comprehensive curriculum that combines theoretical knowledge with practical experience.
+Students can choose to study on campus or through distance education, providing flexibility to accommodate various learning preferences.
+Key features of the program structure include:

-• Two four-week practicums, one in an elementary school and one in a high school, providing real-world experience.
+• Two four-week practicums: one in an elementary school and one in a high school.

-• Hands-on training in essential skills such as classroom management, communication, and cultural awareness.
+• Focus on essential skills such as classroom management, communication, and cultural awareness.

 Featured Experiences